coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 **Staff of the Magi:** A long wooden staff, shod in iron and inscribed with sigils and runes of all types, this potent artifact contains many spell powers and other functions.
-Some of its powers use charges, while others don't.
+Some of its powers use charges, while others don’t.
 The following powers do not use charges:

 -   *Detect magic*
 -   *Enlarge person* (Fortitude DC 15 negates)